trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

-#Platform Maintenance Manual for Trusted Analytics Platform 0.8.0#
+#Platform Maintenance Manual for Trusted Analytics Platform 0.8#

 **Note: This information is intended for internal Intel use only.
 Relevant information will be extracted and presented in a public documentation web page for users.**

 ## 1. Platform upgrades

-In general, in order to upgrade platform version, it is sufficient to simply download and unpack a new release, copy the configuration files formerly used to deploy the platform, and run the deployment again.
+In general, in order to upgrade the TAP platform version, it is sufficient to simply download and unpack a new release, copy the configuration files formerly used to deploy the platform, and run the deployment again.

 >Additional manual changes, such as additional required parameter changes in configuration files, may be necessary for major version updates.